cche/todo-txt.nvim/README.md

 - `:TodoDue`  - Show only due tasks in a floating window
 - `:TodoArchive` - Move all completed tasks to done.txt

+### Viewing and Adding tasks

 The :TodoList and :TodoDue will show a list of your todo items in a floating window, with the ability to mark them as complete, edit existing entries or add a priority.
 The :TodoAdd command will open a floating window to create a new todo item.
 You can also add a todo item by pressing 'a' in the Todo or Due Tasks windows.

 When editing or adding a todo item, you can press <enter> to save the changes.
 When you press <esc> you will be in normal mode where <enter> will save and pressing <esc> will cancel.

+### priorities

+To add a priority to a todo item, you can start the item with a letter and a colon.
+If the item already exists, you can press 'p' when on the task to assign a priority.
+It has to be a capital letter between A-Z.

 ## Key Mappings